compwron/compwron.github.io/_posts/2016-02-28-basic-premises.md

 - Lockpicking is a fun sport and should not be illegal, as long as you only pick locks that you own, or have received permission from their owners to pick them
 - Do not prosecute security researchers who disclose issues responsibly
 - Marijuana should be legal for medical and recreational use
+- Death is bad.
+No one should die, ever.
+In response to the common rebuttal "but then the earth would be overcrowded" I say- we should solve that.
+It is an excuse, not a reason.
+- I want to live forever.
+In response to the common rebuttal "wouldn't you get bored?"
+I say- extremely unlikely, but I look forward to finding out in person.

 A clarification on religion as a non-discriminatory topic: